-M W F 2:30.
+TR 10:10-11:25.
 J. Sobal, D. Sanjur.
-Social science theories, concepts, and methods that contribute to the understanding of food and nutrition will be presented, including perspectives from anthropology, demography, economics, history, political science, psychology, and sociology.
-Students will apply social science analysis to important food and nutrition topics, issues, and problems.
-Emphasis will also be placed on theories on the formation and modification of food habits, dietary methodologies, ethnicity and food habits, and educational programs in nutrition in both national and international contexts.
+Theories, concepts, and methods from several social science disciplines will be applied to food and nutrition topics and issues.
+Emphasis will be placed on theories on the formation and modification of food habits, dietary methodologies, ethnicity and food habits, and educational programs in nutrition in both national and international contexts.

-NS 247 Food for Contemporary Living Fall and spring.
+NS 247 Food for Contemporary Living

+Fall and spring.
 3 credits.
-Each section limited to 16 students.
-Prerequisite: NS 115.
-Permission of instructor during course registration required (permission-of-instructor forms must be obtained from and returned to 335 Martha Van Rensselaer Hall).
+Laboratory sections limited to 16 students.
+Laboratory preregistration during course pre-registration required in 309 Martha Van Rensselaer Hall.
 Laboratory coat required.

-Three evening prelims to be arranged.
-Lec, M 12:20; lab, T R 10:10-12:40.
-J. Koch, G. Armbruster.
+Fall lec, T 9:05; lab, T R 10:10-12:40; spring lec T 9:05; labs T R 10:10-12:40 or

-This course will promote an understanding and integration of sound nutritional practice in the scientific concepts and techniques of food preparation in a health-conscious society.
-High priority will be given to factors that influence meal planning, selection, and preparation of food, such as resources available; ethnic, cultural, and behavioral considerations; food presentation; as well as sensory quality evaluation.
-A positive regard for safe food handling practices and storage procedures is stressed.
+T R 2:15-4:35.
+G. Armbruster.
+Emphasizes integration of sound nutritional practice in the scientific concepts and techniques of food preparation.
+Priority will be given to factors that influence meal planning, selection, and preparation of food, such as resources available; ethnic, cultural, and behavioral considerations; food presentation; sensory quality evaluation.
+Safe food handling practices and storage procedures included.